MehmetcanKaymaz/NMO-TermProject/README.md

 # NMO-TermProject
 # Continuous control with approximate dynamic programming.
-Both value and policy functions are appoximated using neural networks and trained with policy iteration algorithm with monte calo simulations.
+Both value and policy functions are appoximated using neural networks and trained with policy iteration algorithm with monte carlo simulations.